 The sun peaked over the horizon as I boarded the plane in route to Seattle.
-My final destination to be somewhere in the Washington woods, accompanied with friends, music, and plenty ( 3 kegs ) of beer.
+My final destination to be somewhere in the Washington woods, accompanied by friends, music, and plenty ( 3 kegs ) of beer.
 A great reason to leave home for a few days.
-Shortly after touching down in Seattle I met with Adam Crew.
+Shortly after touching down in Seattle, I met with Adam Crew.
 He guided me through the city and onto the ferry.
 We laughed about

 Austin had crafted wooden benches and tables around fire pits.
 A teepee stood over a cliff that Michelle had sewn the night before.
 Before arriving I thought I would be roughing it for the next few days.
 Not true.
-Austin and Michelle cooked the entire time feeding friends, family and coworkers ( approximately 60 of us ) home cooked meals including a pig roast on Saturday night.
+Austin and Michelle cooked the entire time feeding friends, family and coworkers ( approximately 60 of us ) home-cooked meals including a pig roast on Saturday night.

 For the next few days, everyone enjoyed music on the homely constructed stage, a lot of Rainer Lager, and late nights near the fire overlooking the Puget Sound.
 From everyone I had the chance to meet, there was definitely one conscience: that because of Austin’s dedication to the outdoors and hosting, we were all able to enjoy this amazing place together.